 FITNESS TO PRACTISE PROCEDURE

 Procedure Ref:

-Version Number 1.3
+Version Number 1.4

 Version Date v1.1 July 2011 updated September 2014

 v1.2 Rewritten and updated December 2015

-v1.3 Updated May 2016
+v1.3 Updated May 2017

+v1.4 Updated August 2019

 Name of developer/Reviewer Academic Registrar/Head, Quality Systems

 Procedure Owner (School/Centre/Unit) Standards and Enhancement Office

 Person responsible for implementation Heads of School

 (postholder)

 Approving Committee/Board Senate

 Date approved 22 May 2017

 Effective from August 2017

 Dissemination methods (eg website) Website to current and perspective students

 Review Frequency 3 years

 Reviewing Committee Education Committee

 Consulting History Academic Standards and Quality Committee (now known as

 Education Committee):

 4 July 2013, 13 October 2010

 Senate:

-18 October 2011, 20 June 2011 October/November - consultation with
+18 October 2011, 20 June 2011

-October/November - consultation with SU/HoS/SEO/AVC(A)/AEDSE
+October/November - consultation with

+SU/HoS/SEO/AVC(A)/AEDSE

-May 2017 Consultation with members of Executive Board and
+May 2017 Consultation with members of Executive Board and Students' Union

-Students' Union

-Document History June 2011
+Desument History -

-(eg rationale for and dates of previous Amendments to paragraphs 1 and 5 in light of experience.
+Document History (eg rationale for and dates of previous June 2011 Amendments to paragraphs 1 and 5 in light of experience.

 amendments Addition of Appendix 1

-Changes of Schools to Faculties
+amenuments Changes of Schools to Faculties

 Updating of legislation eg Equality Act 2010

 September 2014

 Changes of Faculties to Schools.

 Updating of governmental departments eg CRB and ISA merged

 to create DBS

 October 2015

 Rewrite to encompass new procedures and policies, new

 organisational structure and nomenclature.
 Working group

 included all effected HoS (or representatives) and consultation

 with SU

-$\frac{May 2016}{May 2016}$
+May 2017

 To update related policies (5.1) and published documents (2.3);

-Clarify that hearings will take place in the event that the students does not attend and has not notified the Head of Quality Systems
+Clarify that hearings will take place in the event that the students

+does not attend and has not notified the Head of Quality Systems

 that they need to make alternative arrangements (12.7 and 13.8)

 Hearing Chair role to be undertaken by member of Senior

 Management Team (12.1 and 12.8); In the case of Appeal against

 expulsion, the Appeal Officer can be nominee of the Chair of the

 Board of Governors in the event that the latter is unavailable

 (13.4); remove duplication and provide clarity in event that

 decision to exclude or expel is revoked at appeal stage 13.12.f.

+August 2019

+Update to reflect nomenclature of post holders and inclusion of

+clause 8.12 to provide clarity in event of criminal proceedings